BlackDranzer777/The-Daily-Prophet-Digest/README.md

 - **Advanced Search Options**: Enhancements to the search functionality, allowing users to perform more advanced searches based on specific criteria.
 - **Interactive News Feed**: Implementing features for users to interact with articles directly within the app, such as liking, commenting, and sharing.
 - **Customizable Themes**: Introducing customizable themes and color schemes to personalize the app's appearance according to user preferences.
-- **Notification System**: Implementing a notification system to alert users about breaking news and important updates.
-- **Social Media Integration**: Integrating social media platforms to allow users to share articles seamlessly with their friends and followers.

 Stay tuned for these exciting updates, coming soon to The Daily Prophet!

 ## Contributors